Muay Thai for self-defense

 How effective is Muay Thai for self-defense?

-I've been asked this question many times by people who were interested in training martial arts.
+I've been asked this question many times by people who were interested in martial arts training.
 And my answer was always the same: Thai boxing is one of the most effective martial arts when it comes to street fighting.

-Is Muay Thai effective for real-world street fight?
+Is Muay Thai effective for a real-world street fight?

 Yes, it is.
-The main philosophy of Thai kickboxing is to prepare a fighter for a real, full power fight.
-The final goal is to make him 'ring ready'.
+The main philosophy of Thai kickboxing is to prepare a fighter for a real, full-power fight.
+The final goal is to make fighter 'ring ready'.

 If you're tough enough to fight in the ring then you are also ready to face a common thug on the street.

-And let's not forget that a military hand-to-hand combat systems like Krav Maga
+And let's not forget that military hand-to-hand combat systems like Krav Maga

 include many of Muay Thai fighting techniques.